Skip to Content

 Meatloaf without Milk

-This classic meatloaf is made without milk so it is completely dairy free.
-It is also extremely moist and juicy!
+This dairy free meatloaf is made without milk and is extremely moist and juicy!

 Growing up, my mom’s meatloaf (which is still my favorite) skipped most of the seasoning and used onion soup powder.

-If you’re interested in another American classic made without milk, be sure to also check out my Southern Fried Chicken.
+And, if you’re interested in another American classic made without milk, be sure to also check out my Dairy Free Southern Fried Chicken.

-If you are using a particularly fatty meat, then you probably don’t have to use liquid at all.
+And, if you are using a particularly fatty meat, you probably don’t have to use liquid at all.

 ARE EGGS DAIRY?